sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 > 📘 Note
 >
-> Until Instagram enables sending others types of media than Images, we will transcode your "Media Message" as a “Text Message” with a plain text URL that points to the document/video file.
+> Until Instagram enables sending other types of media other than images, we will transcode your "Media Message" as a “Text Message” with a plain text URL that points to the document/video file.

 ##### Choice Messages